Bordeaux tramway: The new tramway - phase 3

 The new Line D tramway opened in two phases, on 14 December 2019 and 29 February 2020.
 This new 9.8 km line runs from Carle Vernet northwest from Bordeaux through Le Bouscat, Bruges and Eysines, ending at Eysines Cantinolle.
 The first 4 km from Carle Vernet to Quinconces shares tracks with line C, the only part of the Bordeaux tram system where two lines share tracks.
 Construction of the new line starting in 2017.

 In May 2016, the stop Bassins à Flot on line B was renamed to La Cité du Vin, to coincide with the opening of the adjacent Cité du Vin wine museum and tourist attraction.

+On 29 Apeil 2023, the network was extended by five kilometres from Quatre Chemins to Bordeaux-Merignac Airport.

 Network

 The network consists of four lines, with a total route length of 77.5 km.
 The routes serve a total of 130 tram stops, counting the nine stops on the section of track shared by lines C and D, and the three interchange points in the city centre (Hotel de Ville, Porte de Bourgogne and Quinconces) once only.